Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 How to apply

-You need to apply for an authorisation at least 2 months before you want to start using the warehouse, this will give us time to process your application.
+We recommend that you apply for an authorisation at least 2 months before you want to start using the warehouse, this will give us time to process your application.
 If we need more time to process your application we will contact you.

 UK only authorisation